-If you believe a defect covered by this Limited Warranty still exists after an attempted repair by an authorized Airstream dealer, you must contact Airstream at the following address, specifying:
+If you believe a defect covered by this Limited Warranty still exists after an attempted repair by an authorized Airstream dealer, you must contact Airstream in one of the following manners, and specify:

 - 1. The complete serial number of the travel trailer, - 2.
 The date of original purchase and the date of original delivery, - 3.
 The name of the selling dealer, and - 4.
 The nature of the problem and the steps or service which have been performed.